albirrkarim/mozilla-hubs-installation-detailed/EXPERIENCE.md

-## My experience installing on alibaba elastic compute service
+# My experience

+Here I share about installing this to another server (not my server)

+## 1. Alibaba Cloud Elastic Compute Service

 Im from indonesia and some guy in china ask me to install this hubs on their server. via ssh remote.

 The hardware is 8cpu 32g ram 40gb disk

-### - Download or server internet is slow
+### - Download or Server Internet is Slow

-You can use the VPN, i use nord VPN and select hongkong location (nearest). in this vpn not provide connection directly on mainland china. so i choose hongkong that near from china. then the server internet by magic is fast hahaha.
+You can use the VPN, i use nord VPN and select hongkong location (nearest). in this vpn not provide connection directly on mainland china.
+So i choose hongkong that near from china. then the server internet by magic is fast hahaha.

 ### - OS and Python version